PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 4. Next, enter a unique name for your stack.
 ![alt text](images/stack_name.png "Stack name")

 5. Provide the parameters for the stack.
-Make sure that VPC and Subnet ranges are valid.
+Make sure that VPC and Subnet ranges are valid and unique with the other subscribing Vpcs
+   Example: VPC1 - 10.10.0.0/16, VPC2 - 10.10.0.0/17 will not work, since /17 is subset of /16.
+So be cautious while choosing the VPC-CIDRs

+6.This CFT will create one-VPC, 4-subnets: 2-public and 2-private subnets, One-NAT instance launched to test the Routing between VPCs
+      * "VpcCidrRange"
+      * "SubnetCidr1"
+      * "SubnetCidr2"
+      * "SubnetCidr3"
+      * "SubnetCidr4"
+    These parameters have default values that can be modified if required.

-6. Then click “Next”.
+7. Then click “Next”.

-7. Optionally, enter tags for your stack and then click on “Next”.
+8. Optionally, enter tags for your stack and then click on “Next”.
 ![alt text](images/stack_tags.png "Tags")

-8. Review the details of the stack and then on the same page, under "Capabilities", check the “I acknowledge that AWS CloudFormation might create IAM resources with custom names” option.
+9. Review the details of the stack and then on the same page, under "Capabilities", check the “I acknowledge that AWS CloudFormation might create IAM resources with custom names” option.

-9. Then click on “Create” and wiat for the stack to be completed.
+10. Then click on “Create” and wiat for the stack to be completed.

+# Routing Test

+Once all the VPN connections are established with Transit System, you can do the route testing To do the routing testing between VPCs connected through Transit System, you need to do below things

+1. Enable Route propagation on VPC route tables in Route Table Console
+2. Allow All/ICMP traffic from respective VPC CIDR (or All-Traffic: 0.0.0.0/0)to the Instance Security Group which needs to talk to Other VPC instances